hemanthattewar67/ABC-Store-Sales-Annual-Report-2022/README.md

 Step 1: Data Collection

-Objective: Gather all relevant sales data from various sources like github.
+Objective: Gather all relevant sales data from  sources like github.

 Collected sales data from multiple stores, including daily sales, product categories, and regional performance and order_id ,customer_id, and size , city and status of delivery.
 Compiled data from different formats (CSV files, Excel spreadsheets, and databases) into a unified Excel workbook.